GoonerM466/iptvboss-support-agent/docs/troubleshooting/03_application_crashes_startup_updates.md

 # Application Crashes on Startup or After Updates

-IPTVBoss crashes when launching or immediately after opening.
+IPTVBoss crashes or freezes when launching or immediately after opening or fails to start at all.

 ### Problem

-IPTVBoss crashes during or immediately after startup.
+IPTVBoss crashes during or immediately after startup, or fails to start at all.

 ### Symptoms